No matter how the real estate market is performing, well maintained and upgraded homes sell for more than similar homes that aren’t upgraded.

 10) Spiff-Up Your Driveway

-If you have interlock, re-level and repair any wobbly bricks.
-Remove all weeds so that there isn’t one speck of greenery growing in the cracks.
-These jobs are weather-permitting, of course.
-So if it stays cold until you are ready to sell, never fear, the inside of the home is what matters the most to the majority of buyers.
+If you have interlock brick, re-level and repair any wobbly bricks.
+Remove all weeds so there isn’t greenery growing in the cracks.
+Both of these jobs are weather-permitting, but they do help make a good first impression.
+If it’s too cold to tackle your driveway before you’re ready to sell, never fear, the inside of the home is what matters the most to the majority of buyers and that’s why your driveway is on the low end of our list.

 9) Patch Holes in Drywall